 Image Source: denverite.com

-The best way to dispose of trash is to look at composting bin options that you can keep in your kitchen.
-You can separate your trash into groups, and you can recycle the ones that need recycling.
+The easiest approach to dispose of trash is to consider composting bin choices for your kitchen.
+You may sort your rubbish into categories and recycle the ones that need it.

 11) Crawl Space Management